 Consultation undertaken on the proposals

 There have been a number of positive meetings with officers at London Borough of Tower Hamlets, Historic England, and a wider range of other key statutory amenity societies and groups.
-These discussions are on-going, as the design and ideas evolve.
+These discussions are on-going.
 They will continue to help shape the development prior to its submission as a planning and listed building application.
-A public consultation has also taken place in June 2018.
-Feedback is currently being reviewed and is also being fed into the design process.
+A public consultation has also taken place in June and September 2018.
+Feedback has been reviewed by the project team and has fed into the design process where possible.

 Relationship with UKHBPT